dcndn4/HW_3_Whale_Port-folio-/README_working.md

 shape with more volatility - fewer than 68% are within the 1 std dev, and more of the data points are outside of those bounds.

 ### Standard deviation downside:
-The data that std dev is based on does not contain any info as to the reason for the deviation.. could be the company experiences positive growth.
+Standard deviation analysis doesn't supply a reason for the deviation.. could be the company experiences positive growth.
 That would be variance from the mean, so std dev is higher, so risk/reward are higher..
 Kind of circuitious.. when reward is higher, risk is assumed to also be higher.
 Outliers and extreme values skew the shape of the curve, and may reduce the informational value of this calculation.
 When there are outliers, the normal distribution isn't applicable, but there isn't a different model to use instead basically, so talking about the results is more difficult.
 Past results don't predict the future, of course.

 Standard deviation was explored using python prior to pandas section, as pandas has built-in formula.
 It's included in investopedia of course.. not explored further here.
 Input to the .std method in pandas is a DF with date-time column as index, and monetary values (close) as the one related column. (so is that a series? or a dataframe still?)